siobhanpotter/WDI_PROJECT_4/README.md

 ![](./screenshots/BandShowPage.png)

-* Request to join - The creator of the band recieves your request and can accept or reject the offer.
+* Request to join - The creator of the band receives your request and can accept or reject the offer.

 ![](./screenshots/RequestForm.png)